 Premonitions

 Premonitions.
-They always happen at the strangest time, always out of nowhere.
-One second, everything’s all right, the next I witness someone’s terrible demise.
+They always happen at the strangest time, and always out of nowhere.
+One second, everything’s all right, the next I witness something horrible.

-My friend Paul and I were sitting on his living room couch having a few beers.
+My friend Paul and I were sitting on his living room couch, having a few beers.
 Suddenly, his drunk face was replaced by an empty, blood covered mask.
 At that moment, I knew something terrible was going to happen to him.
+When I saw it, fear took hold of me, a hot feeling washed over me, and sweat broke out all over my body.

-“Yo, man,” I spoke up when the vision was gone.
-“Maybe we should call it a night.
-I think we’re both pretty drunk and I should get-“
+“Yo, man,” I spoke up once the vision was gone.
+“We should call it a night.
+I think we’re both pretty drunk, and I should-“

 “Fuck that, man!
-You promised you’d go with me.
-I told you, that bridge was where Julie and I went on our first date.
+You promised you’d go with me!
+That bridge is where Julie and I first hit it off.
 Just want to get some closure, all right?”

 I sighed.

 For a moment, I was quiet.
-I knew I could never talk about those silly premonitions of mine.
+I knew I could never talk about these premonitions of mine.
 Not ever, not to anyone, not even a friend like Paul.
 Instead, I just shook my head.

 “Nah, nothing stupid like that.
-I just think it’s not the best idea, is all.”
+I just think it’s not the best idea, that’s all.”

 With a heavy mind, I soon saw the big bridge at the edge of our town.
 It was a monstrosity of steel and cement and spanned the wide valley and river below.

-“Paul, I think we should just head home.
-It’s cold as hell and I’m tired,” I said, trying once more to stop him.
+“Paul, let’s head home.
+It’s freezing out here, and I’m tired,” I said, trying one last time to stop him.

-Yet, he didn’t even seem to hear me and trudge on, undeterred.
-Then, after a while, he stopped and jerked around to face me.
+Yet, he didn’t even seem to hear me, and trudged on, undeterred.
+Then, after a few seconds, he stopped and jerked around to face me.

-“Fuck that man.
+“Fuck that man!
 We went all the way out here.
-Let’s just have a cold one, see the dawn and then you can go back home.
+Let’s just have a cold one, watch the dawn, and then you can go back home.
 Fucking hell!”

 “Told you we should have a cold one out here!” he said with a wide, drunken grin on his face.

-“It’s beautiful up here isn’t it,” Paul eventually brought out, staring at the valley and the horizon where the sun had started dawning.
+“It’s beautiful up here, isn’t it?”
+Paul eventually said, staring at the valley and the horizon where the sun had begun dawning.

 “Yeah, it’s a pretty nice view,” I agreed, mumbling.

-My hand tightened around the bottle I was holding.
-I took a deep breath, opened my mouth and finally told him.
+My hand tightened around the bottle.
+I took a deep breath before I opened my mouth and told him.

 “I saw you die,” I said, my eyes focused on him.